MaxCri81/Miscellaneous/README.md

 # Miscellaneous
 Useful functions in JavaScript
-- flatArray -> Returns a flatten array
+- flatArray -> Returns a flattened array.
 - maxInArray -> Returns the largest Number in an array
 - cleanArray -> Remove duplicates from an Array
 - FizzBuzz -> Print numbers 1 to N, replacing multiples of 3 with “Fizz,” multiples of 5 with “Buzz,” and multiples of both with “FizzBuzz.”